ruidongsmile/persistent_laplacian_med_image/README.md

 # More words about cubical complex structure
 We take a $3\times 3$ pixel image as an example.
-In the following image each vertex represents one pixel, we call the edges between each two adjacent vertexes $1$-dim cubes, and the squares between each four adjacent vertexes $2$-dim cubes.
+In the following image each vertex represents one pixel, the value is given by the corresponding pixel.
+We call the edges between each two adjacent vertexes $1$-dim cubes, the value of an edge is set to be the minimal value of the two vertexes, and we call the squares between each four adjacent vertexes $2$-dim cubes, the value of a square is set to be the minimal value of the four vertexes.
 <p>
   <img src="/images/pic1.png" width="320" />
 </p>